vishwa-jeet-sin-gh/Amazon-clone/README.md

-# Amazon-clone
+📜 Amazon Clone - README
+🚀 Amazon Clone – A Fully Responsive Frontend Webpage

+📌 Description
-This project is a clone of the Amazon e-commerce website, developed using HTML, CSS, and JavaScript.
-It replicates the essential features and design of Amazon, providing a seamless user experience similar to the original platform.
+This project is a frontend clone of the Amazon India homepage, built using HTML, CSS, and JavaScript.
+It accurately replicates the layout, design, and responsiveness of the original website, providing a real-world experience in frontend web development.

+🔹 Features
+✔️ Modern UI – Replicates Amazon's sleek and structured homepage ✔️ Responsive Design – Adapts to different screen sizes for a seamless experience ✔️ Navigation Bar – Includes search, category options, and user account section ✔️ Product Sections – Various product categories displayed in grid & carousel format ✔️ Footer Section – Styled similar to Amazon with useful links

+🛠️ Technologies Used
+HTML – Structuring the webpage
+CSS – Styling and responsiveness
+JavaScript – Interactive elements like hover effects